 This course introduces the fundamentals of computer systems and the role of information processing in today's business environment.
 An overview is presented of information systems, systems development, operating systems and programming, database management, networking and telecommunications, and the Internet.

-Information Assurance And Security Certificate
+Information Assurance and Security Certificate (Undergraduate)

 Learn how to recognize and mitigate threats to an organization's information systems by enrolling in our Information Assurance and Security Certificate program.
 Through hands-on training, you'll gain a working knowledge of how best to protect your company's information assets.